PrajwalMDeshanur/Youtube.github.io/README.md

 **Limitations and Challengs**

 - Efficient Data Handling: Managing and sorting the massive volume of course interaction data generated by user enrollments and activity.
-- Real-Time Updates: Continuously updating the trending course list as new data points (enrollments and interactions) are added.
-- Scalability: Efficiently processing large datasets to ensure the platform remains responsive and up-to-date.

 **Market Benifts:**

 - Increased Engagement: Highlighting trending courses attracts user attention and encourages enrollments.
-- Enhanced User Experience: Keeps the platform dynamic and relevant by showcasing popular courses.
-- Revenue Growth: Driving more enrollments in trending courses can increase revenue
+- Revenue Growth: Driving more enrollments in trending courses can increase revenue.

 Time Complexity: The average time complexity of Quick Sort is O(n log n), where n is the number of courses.